wintercounter/Protip/README.md

 # Warning!
 Development of the plugin is still in progress.
-While it's mostly seems stable, there are still some tests need to be writen and need to expand the documentation more.
-The minified file now includes jQuery aswell as I faced some issues when excluding with browserify.
+While it's mostly seems stable, there are still some tests need to be written and need to expand the documentation more.

 # Introduction
 At the company I working for we use many tooltips for several purposes.
 Especially our admin area/control panel side has heavy tooltip usage.
 There were several unusual requests which always required to develop new features into our existing plugin.
 Now I've created Protip, a new generation of tooltips.
 It's not so lightweight but it doesn't intends to be.
 We needed a solution which can fit into every scenario we face with.